Category Archives: Waldeck-Pyrmont Royals

 The couple had seven children including two reigning Princes of Waldeck-Pyrmont.
 Through Christiane Henriette, her children were the first cousins of Grand Duke Ludwig II of Hesse and by Rhine, King Friedrich Wilhelm III of Prussia, Grand Duke Karl Friedrich of Saxe-Weimar-Eisenach, and King Ludwig I of Bavaria.

-Christiane Henriette was well-educated and had a great interest in the arts and sciences.
+Christiane Henriette was well-educated and was greatly interested in the arts and sciences.
 She was a close friend of Johann Friedrich Blumenbach, a German physician, naturalist, physiologist, and anthropologist.
 When Karl August died on August 29, 1763, he was succeeded by his son Friedrich Karl August.
 Christiane Henriette served as Regent of the Principality of Waldeck-Pyrmont until Friedrich Karl August reached his majority.

 Neues Schloss; Credit – Von GLSystem – Selbst fotografiert, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=11973441

 Between 1763 – 1778, the Neues Schloss (New Castle – link in German), was built for Christiane Henriette as her widow’s seat, near the Residenzschloss Arolsen in Arolsen, Principality of Waldeck-Pyrmont, now in the German state of Hesse.
-Her art and natural history collections as well as her 6,000 book library found places at the Neues Schloss.
+Her art and natural history collections and her 6,000-book library found places at the Neues Schloss.
 A large English-style palace park was created.
-Exotic conifers from Christiane Henriette’s natural history collection were planted along with a large, terraced fruit and vegetable garden.
+Exotic conifers from Christiane Henriette’s natural history collection and a large, terraced fruit and vegetable garden were planted.
 A travel guide from 1785 described the “Princess Garden” as a special beauty.
 Christiane Henriette survived her husband by fifty-three years, dying on February 11, 1816, aged 90, at her home, the Neues Schloss.
 She was buried in the park of Neues Schloss which she dearly loved.
-Christiane Henriette left behind a considerable debt, requiring parts of her library and art collection had to be auctioned in 1820.
+Christiane Henriette left a considerable debt, requiring parts of her library and art collection to be auctioned in 1820.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.